 'Entitled to acquire' has the same meaning as set out in section 322 of Part X of ITAA 1936.
-You must show either $\mathbf{Y}$ for yes or $\mathbf{N}$ for no at label $\mathbf{Y}$ .
+You must print either Y for yes or N for no at Y.

-This item asks whether any of the non-resident trust estates for which a yes answer was given at items 13, 14 or 15 is a discretionary trust estate.
+This item asks whether any of the non-resident trust estates for which a yes answer was given at items 14, 15 or 16 is a discretionary trust estate.
 Discretionary trust estate is defined in section 102AAB of ITAA 1936.
-If you answered yes at labels W, X or Y show either Y for yes or N for no, as applicable, at label Z. If you answered no at all of labels W, X or Y, leave label Z blank.
+If you answered yes at W, X or Y, print either Y for yes or N for no, as applicable, at Z. If you answered no at all of W, X or Y, leave Z blank.

 This item asks whether the entity was able to control a non-resident trust estate at any time during the income year.
 Control in relation to a trust estate is defined in section 102AAG of ITAA 1936.
-Show either Y for yes or N for no at label A.
+Print either Y for yes or N for no at A.

-This item asks for the current value, at the end of the notional accounting period, of interests in FIF and FLP that are exempt under the specified sections of Part XI of ITAA 1936.
+This item asks for the current value, at the end of the notional accounting period, of interests in FIFs and FLPs that are exempt under the specified sections of Part XI of ITAA 1936.